Drugs case: 25 days after arrest, Aryan gets HC bail; SRK fans, B-Town figures hail order | Law-Order

 ''Drug menace is a serious problem in our society.
 It is a heinous crime that is worse than culpable homicide and hence has to be dealt with accordingly,'' Singh said.

 ''Aryan Shah Rukh Khan has ultimately been released on bail by the HC.
-No possession, No Evidence, No Consumption, No Conspiracy, Right from the First Moment when he was detained on 2nd Nov 2021, nor is there anything as of now,'' said advocate Satish Maneshinde, a key member of the star-son's legal team.
+No possession, No Evidence, No Consumption, No Conspiracy, Right from the First Moment when he was detained on 2nd Oct (rpt Oct) 2021, nor is there anything as of now,'' said advocate Satish Maneshinde, a key member of the star-son's legal team.

 As the news of bail to Aryan Khan spread, fans started to arrive outside Shah Rukh's residence amid the presence of nearly 20 cops.
 Shah Rukh's youngest son, AbRam, was seen waving at the fans from the terrace, reminding many of the actor's annual routine of greeting his supporters on his birthday on November 2.